Codeception/codeception.github.com/docs/02-GettingStarted.md

 {% endhighlight %}

-When a test gets to this point it stops and shows a console where you can try all available commands.
+The execution of the test is stopped at this point, and a console is shown where you can try all available commands "live".
 This can be very useful when you write functional, acceptance, or api test.

 ![](https://user-images.githubusercontent.com/220264/54929617-875ad180-4f1e-11e9-8fea-fc1b02423050.gif)

-Inside interactive pause you can use all power of PHP interpreter.
-Use variables, functions, etc.
+Inside Interactive Pause you can use the entire power of the PHP interpreter: variables, functions, etc.
-Result of the last executed command (usually a grabber) is saved to `$result` variable, so you can use it in next commands.
+You can access the result of the last executed command in a variable called `$result`.

-Inside acceptance or functional test you can save page screenshot or html snapshot to check the page you are working on.
+In acceptance or functional test you can save page screenshot or html snapshot.

 {% highlight php %}